FindMySchool LogoFindMySchool

 Rockwood is a state-funded secondary, so there are no tuition fees.
 Its academic outcomes should be read in the context of a large, comprehensive intake and a school that has been rebuilding consistency after staffing turbulence.

-For GCSE performance, the FindMySchool dataset places Rockwood below England average overall.
-Ranked 3,214th in England and 83rd in Birmingham for GCSE outcomes (FindMySchool ranking based on official data), it sits in the lower-performing group nationally, meaning below England average and within the bottom 40% of schools in England on this measure.
+For GCSE performance, the FindMySchool results place Rockwood below England average overall.
+Ranked 2,735th of 3,895 schools in England for GCSE academic performance (FindMySchool ranking based on official data), with the Birmingham local hub listing it 55th locally and 2,472nd overall in England, it remains in the lower-performing group nationally, within the bottom 40% of schools in England on this measure.

 The underlying metrics support a similar reading:

-Percentage achieving grades 5 or above across EBacc: 10.2
+• Percentage achieving grade 5 or above across EBacc: 2.9%

 Together, this suggests that outcomes remain a key focus area, with the strongest immediate signal coming from Progress 8 being near the national midpoint, rather than strongly positive or strongly negative.
 The EBacc measures indicate that the full academic suite remains challenging for many students, which is relevant if your child is likely to pursue an EBacc pathway.